 Working papersAre we more honest than others think we are?
 2019, Claire Mouminoux, Jean-Louis Rullière Study of distortion in beliefs about other honesty and observed honesty based on a laboratory experiment under different degrees of favorable conditions.

 Current projectsLicensing effect and insurance fraud.
 2019, Claire Mouminoux, Caroline Bayart, Jean-Louis Rullière An original experiment in order to identify potential licensing effects on insurance claims based on dynamic behavior of honesty.
 Individual trade-off between insurance and self-protection: An experimental study.
 2019, Morgane Plantier, Claire Mouminoux, Jean-Louis Rullière Analysis of selection effect and moral hazard in individual insurance decision supporting the presence of advantageous selection.
 Multiplicity of choices and decision-making.
-2019, Claire Mouminoux Analysis of response time and efficiency of choices under multiplicity of choices with experimental approach.
+2019, Claire Mouminoux Analysis of heuristic biaises under multiplicity of insurance choices with an experimental approach.
 A game-theoretic analysis of insurers pricing strategies.
 2018, Hansjoerd Albrecher, Christophe Dutang, Stéphane Loisel, Claire Mouminoux Insurer price competition modelling with a repeated one-period non-cooperative game where both insurers' losses and consumers' behaviour are stochastic.